JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![new_entity_language_choose](img/new_entity_language_choose.jpeg)

-Also, in the Settings -> JPA Buddy -> Entity Declaration, you can choose which language will be selected by default for New Entity window:
+Also, in the Settings -> JPA Buddy -> Entity Declaration, you can choose which language will be selected by default for the "New Entity" window:

 ![settings_scaffolding_language](img/settings_scaffolding_language.jpeg)